ChainSafe/gossamer/cmd/gossamer/README.md

 represent the Gossamer default configuration.
 The `build-spec` subcommand invokes the `buildSpecAction` function defined in [`main.go`](main.go).

-- `genesis` - path to the human-readable configuration file that should be compiled into a format that Gossamer can consume
+- `--genesis` - path to the human-readable configuration file that should be compiled into a format that Gossamer can consume
+- `--raw` - when this flag is present, the output will be a raw genesis spec described as a JSON document

 ### Import State Subcommand